1. Home

 Share this post.
 Share the Journey!

-Last Updated on December 6, 2023 by Rachel Granholm
+Last Updated on October 22, 2024 by Rachel Granholm

-Learn how to use thrifted art for Fall decorating to effortlessly transform your home!
+Learn how to use thrifted art for fall decorating to effortlessly transform your home!

 Thrifting for old artwork is one of my very favorite past times.
 I refuse to purchase art from large retail stores anymore because they just don’t give me that vintage, patina-d look that I adore.
 There’s nothing better than art that is slightly worn and faded, showing signs of age with it’s chipped paint or wrinkled paper.